cweb/confusables.js/README.md

 ## License

-jsConfusables is available under the MIT license.
+confusablesjs is available under the MIT license.